 Top U.S. Aerospace Companies

 High Magnification Motorized Zoom Lens System for Reliable Testing

 Navitar motorized 12X Zoom lens, as part of a sophisticated probe test platform being used at NASA’s Jet Propulsion Laboratory (JPL), has improved the quality and accuracy of high reliability chip testing.
-Chips are typically deployed in harsh atmospheres such as deep space or within weapons.
+Chips are typically deployed in harsh atmospheres such as deep space.
 The probe tester is designed to be deployed in near-0 vacuum.
 The motorization of the probe tips, chip positioning, zoom and focus functions are required since the operator does not have access to these features from the chamber.

 12X Zoom - Motorization - Chip Testing - Measurement - NASA - Jet Propulsion Lab

 Navitar Zoom 6000 high magnification lens system is being used aboard the International Space Station (ISS) to provide increased magnification of a directional solidified succinonitrile-camphor sample and improve accuracy of measuring dendritic side branch spacing and amplitude.
 The Directional Solidification Insert (scientific collaboration with Iowa State University, Northeastern University and University Aix-Marseille) in the DEvice for the study of Critical LIquids and Crystallization (DECLIC) facility is built and operated by Centre National d’Etudes Spatiales (CNES).

 Zoom 6000 - Increased Magnification - Improved Accuracy - Measurement - ISS

 Complete the form below to have a Navitar Account Representative contact you today.
 We look forward to working with you on your next project.